Grub Control

 More Harmful to Beneficial Biology – Curative insecticides can impact soil health.

-Higher Risk to Humans & Pets – These treatments are generally stronger than preventatives.
+Higher Risk to Humans & Pets – These treatments are not as safe as the preventative.

 DIY Control & Prevention